jancarlsson/snarklib/README.md

     PASS - All 2054 tests passed
     $

+Note: Libsnark builds most code for both CURVE_ALT_BN128 and CURVE_EDWARDS
+      into libsnark.a regardless of the elliptic curve chosen.
+Snarklib can use the same libsnark library file for both curves.
+While this works, it is an undocumented feature so probably should not be relied upon.

 These alternative build targets work for older versions of libsnark.

 (2015 until Bryan Parno soundness bug fix in May)